bleeding182/sharedpreferences-annotations/README.md

 Annotate an interface with `@SharedPreference` and it will generate a class to access in the interface defined properties.

+The field name is used for the accessor methods names, the String value of the field is the key of the preference.

     @SharedPreference
     public interface Test {
         final static String USERNAME = "username";